 Joseph Beuys was a preeminent figure in the development of European 20th Century art.
 As a teacher and performative artist, he educated a generation of artists who continue to push the artistic envelope in the 21st Century.
 Beuys’ extensive and diverse work – comprising sculpture, drawing and performance – is rooted in concepts of humanism, social philosophy and anthroposophy.
 He is widely regarded as one of the most influential artists of the second half of the 20th century, who stated that “everyone is an artist”.

 Beuys was born 12 May 1921 in Krefeld, Germany, and later moved to Cleves on the Dutch-German border.
 In 1940 Beuys began to study medicine, but his studies were interrupted when he was drafted into the Luftwaffe.
 He was severely injured during a mission when his plane crashed in Crimea.
-He is rescued by a nomadic group of Tatars, who care for him, wrapping him in fat and felt, before he is found by a German search party.
-These organic substances would later become materials that he used recurrently having charged with almost mystical powers of healing.
+He was rescued by a nomadic group of Tatars, who cared for him, wrapping him in fat and felt, before he was found by a German search party.
+These organic substances would later become materials that he used recurrently, having been charged with almost mystical powers of healing.

 Performances, or ‘actions’ as Beuys termed them, were central to his work.
 One of his earliest, a 1965 performance at Galerie Schmela, “How to explain pictures to a dead hare”, radically shifted the boundaries of what art could be.
-Other famous actions such as “I like America and America likes me” performed in New York in 1974 extended his international reputation.
-The release from teaching in Germany allowed Beuys to travel and he made frequent trips to the Edinburgh International Festival and also Dublin where he pursued his love for James Joyce.
+Other famous actions such as “I like America and America likes me” was performed in New York in 1974 and extended his international reputation.
+The departure from teaching in Germany allowed Beuys to travel, and he made frequent trips to the Edinburgh International Festival as well as Dublin, where he pursued his love for James Joyce.
 His time in the British Isles resulted in shows at Modern Art Oxford, the ICA and the Royal Academy.
 In 1976 Beuys represented West Germany at the Venice Biennale and he was frequently invited to stage works at Documenta starting in 1964 and concluding with 7000 Eichen (7000 Oaks) in 1982.

 In 1978 Beuys was made a member of the Akademie der Künste, Berlin.
-His first retrospective was held at the Solomon R. Guggenheim Museum, New York, in 1979; and was followed by further survey shows at the National Gallery of Australia, and Seibu, Japan, in 1982 and 1984 respectively.
-In January of 1986 Beuys receives the Wilhelm Lehmbruck Prize in Duisburg but dies shortly after in his Düsseldorf studio from a severe lung disease.
-Since his death Beuys’ work has been celebrated in the UK with solo shows at the Tate Liverpool, 1993; The Royal Academy of Arts, 1999; and Tate Modern, 2005.
+His first retrospective was held at the Solomon R. Guggenheim Museum, New York, in 1979 and was followed by further survey shows at the National Gallery of Australia, and Seibu, Japan, in 1982 and 1984 respectively.
+In January of 1986 Beuys received the Wilhelm Lehmbruck Prize in Duisburg, but died shortly after in his Düsseldorf studio from severe lung disease.
+Since his death Beuys’ work has been celebrated in the UK with solo shows at the Tate Liverpool in 1993; The Royal Academy of Arts in 1999; and Tate Modern in 2005.